 If there is one concrete way to get better publicity for your book, it is blogging.
 The secret here is to write for publications and websites where your typical readers visit frequently.

 Do an in-depth search for these websites, find out topics that are common to your book and for the publication, and pitch the publication to write a blog on it.
 Make sure to keep the blog informational and relevant to the readers and include a few lines about the book.
 This works smoothly for non-fiction books.

-If you want to promote a fiction book through the publications, you can make use of the infamous bio.
+You can use a book blurb to promote your book.
+The reader glances through the blurb and decides to buy the book.
+If you want to promote a fiction book through publications, you can make use of the infamous bio.
 Once you have written some interesting blog for the publication, include your book name and the book sales link in the author bio.